tatou-tatou/Themes/Stendhal/Panel/README.md

 For bar-aint-recursive itself,
 - `panel-monitor` spawn settings for brightness, volume, keyboard layout, music...
 As shown in the gif above, they appear when you click on the blue icon.
-- `panel-music_control` is a simplified panel-monitor, dedicated to music controls.
+- `panel-music` is a simplified panel-monitor, dedicated to music controls.
 Those appears when you **right** click on the blue icon.

-For the popups and their sliders,
-- `dzen-submenu-window`creates the dzen popup and the fifo used by the sliders.
-- `dzen-submenu-content` creates the actual content of the popup, like the sliders.

-`not-stat` updates the slider indicator position when the popup is opened and if you are using *keybinds* to change the volume/brightness (and not just clicking on the slider).

-**/!\ Do not forget** to create `~/.panel/PID/dzen-submenu.pid`, else a few things will not work (like moving the indicator through other means than clicking on the slider).

 *Note: this makes use of both left and right clicking, so it's* **not** *usable with vanilla bar.
 Refer to the first section.*

+For the popups and their sliders,
+- `dslider`creates the dzen popup and the fifo used by the sliders.
+- `dslider-content` creates the actual content of the popup, like the sliders.

+`not-stat` also updates the slider indicator position when the popup is opened and if you are using *keybinds* to change the volume/brightness (and not just clicking on the slider).

+**IMPORTANT** You must create a file called `~/.panel/PID/dzen-submenu.pid` (see the panel-settings).
+Else, the slider popup will have very strange behavior (not closing, won't update if you use keybinds to change the volume...)

 ###Volume controls
 Should work out of the box.
 I just use the CLI tools that come with ALSA to get and change the volume of the Master and PCM channels.